-Up to 35,000,000 Shares of Common Stock Issuable Upon the Exercise of Rights to Subscribe for Such Shares
+Up to \$35,284,792 of Common Stock Issuable Upon the Exercise of Rights to Subscribe for Such Shares

 SIGA Technologies, Inc. ("SIGA," the "Company," "we" or "us"), is distributing, at no charge, to the holders of our common stock, par value \$0.0001 per share, non-transferable subscription rights to purchase shares of our common stock.
 The subscription rights will not be tradable.
-The price per share will be determined after the close of business on November 8, 2016, which is the expiration date of our offering period (the "expiration date"), and will equal the lower of \$1.50 or 85% of the volume weighted average price of our shares during market hours on the expiration date, as reported on the OTC Pink Sheets.
+The price per share will be determined after the close of business on [•], 2016, which is the expiration date of our offering period (the "expiration date"), and will equal the lower of \$1.50 or 85% of the volume weighted average price of our shares on the expiration date, as reported on the OTC Pink Sheets.
 We refer to the price as so determined as the "subscription price."

-Each stockholder will receive one subscription right for each share of our common stock owned on October 12, 2016, the record date of the rights offering, and each subscription right will entitle its holder to invest \$0.65 towards the purchase of shares of our common stock , which we refer to as the "basic subscription right," at the subscription price.
+Each stockholder will receive one subscription right for each share of our common stock owned on [•], 2016, the record date of the rights offering, and each subscription right will entitle its holder to invest \$0.65 towards the purchase of shares of our common stock, which we refer to as the "basic subscription right," at the subscription price.
 If you exercise your basic subscription rights in full, and other stockholders do not fully exercise their basic subscription rights, you will be entitled to an over-subscription privilege to purchase a portion of the unsubscribed common stock at the subscription price, subject to proration limitations and the potential ownership limitations set forth under "Rights Offering - Limitations on Exercise", which we refer to as the over-subscription privilege.
-The number of shares that you will obtain will equal the accepted dollar amount of your investment divided by the subscription privilege, which we refer to, together, as the subscription right.
+The number of shares that you will obtain will equal the accepted dollar amount of your investment divided by the subscription price rounded down to the nearest whole share.
+Each subscription right consists of a basic subscription right and an over-subscription privilege, which we refer to, together, as the subscription right.

-subscription privilege, which we refer to, together, as the subscription right.
-In connection with the rights offering, we have entered into an investment agreement, or "backstop agreement," with ST Holdings One LLC ("MacAndrews"), which is a wholly owned subsidiary of MacAndrews & Forbes LLC, Blackwell Partners LLC - Series A, Nantahala Capital Partners Limited Partnership, Nantahala Capital Partners II Limited Partnership, Silver Creek CS SAV, L.L.C. and Nantahala Capital Partners SI, LP (collectively, together with MacAndrews, the "Backstop Parties").
-Under the terms of the backstop agreement, the Backstop Parties will purchase, pursuant to separate private placement, a number of shares of common stock equal to the number of shares that are not subscribed for in the rights offering, if any, provided that to the extent MacAndrews' acquisition of our voting stock would require a filing and approval under the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (the "HSR Act"), MacAndrews will receive non-voting convertible preferred stock in lieu of common stock without such HSR approval.
+In connection with the rights offering, we expect to enter into an investment agreement, or "backstop agreement," with MacAndrews & Forbes Group LLC ("MacAndrews") and certain other parties (together with MacAndrews, the "Backstop Parties").
+Under the anticipated terms of the backstop agreement, the Backstop Parties will purchase, pursuant to a separate private placement, any unsubscribed shares of common stock in the rights offering, provided that to the extent MacAndrews' acquisition of our voting stock would require a filing and approval under the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (the "HSR Act"), MacAndrews will receive non-voting convertible preferred stock in lieu of common stock, which preferred stock will automatically convert to common stock upon receipt of HSR Act approval.
 Under the backstop agreement, the subscription price will be equal to the subscription price applicable to all shareholders under the rights offering.
-The Backstop Parties, taken together, will receive a fee of \$1.76 million, or 5% of the maximum gross proceeds of the rights offering in "backstop fee"), for providing the backstop commitment, payable, at the option of the Company, in cash or stock or, subject to the mutual agreement of the parties, other equity securities.
-In addition, the Backstop Parties will have certain registration rights with respect to shares received pursuant to the backstop agreement, as more fully described in "The Rights Offering - Backstop Agreement."
-Following the rights offering and the consummation of the transactions ontemplated by the backstop agreement, MacAndrews and its affiliates may be able to exert significant influence on, or may control, our affairs and actions, including matters submi
+The Backstop Parties, taken together, will receive a fee of \$1.76 million, or 5% of the gross proceeds of the rights offering, for providing the backstop commitment, payable, at the option of the Company, in cash or stock or, subject to the mutual agreement of the parties, other equity securities.